rolocache/.github/README.md

 ## For Businesses

 If your business is listed here it was deliberately added to the index by a human.
-If our records are incorrect or you have any questions, [contact us here](https://www.rolocache.com/report-an-issue).
+If our advisories are incorrect or you have any questions, [contact us here](https://www.rolocache.com/report-an-issue).

 If your business is not listed and you would like to be, [contact us here](https://www.rolocache.com/report-an-issue).